 The cards for printed material, manuscripts, maps and photograph collections are in separate catalogs.
 Each card catalog includes author, title, and subject cards interfiled alphabetically.
 Card catalog drawers come out of the cabinets so you may sit at the tables to look through the cards.

 We stopped adding new cards to our card catalogs in 1994.
 To find material cataloged since 1994, use our online catalog system, ATLAS, that we share with other Topeka libraries.
 Our Archives Catalog includes records for all our state records and manuscripts holdings.
+If possible, please let the staff know when you will be visiting to use these collections so they can have the material pulled in advance.
 Computer terminals in the research room allow access to these and popular internet resources, including Ancestry.
-Our databases webpage lists all our online indexes to collections.
+Our databases webpage links to our online indexes and guides to collections.